9hitste/docs/docs/macros/functions.md

     ```

 ## ACSolve
 Solve captcha by [anti-captcha](http://getcaptchasolution.com/03qpw8kysq) service.
 If you want to use another provider that is similar with anti-captcha, you can override the api endpoint to AntiCaptchaServer.
-Want to see a [demo](https://youtu.be/97pXmznShZk)?

 ???+ info "Syntax"
     ``` js